 How do you know if your set of dominoes is complete?

 Make new patterns from simple turning instructions.
 You can have a go using pencil and paper or with a floor robot.

 A group of children are discussing the height of a tall tree.
 How would you go about finding out its height?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?

-Can you fit the tangram pieces into the outline of Wai Ping, Wah Ming and Chi Wing?
+Can you fit the tangram pieces into the outline of Little Ming playing the board game?